mitcho/shibboleth/readme.txt

 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Changelog ==

+= version 1.2 =
+ - fix bug where shibboleth users couldn't update their profile. (props pchapman on bug report)
+ - fix bug where local logins were being sent to shibboleth

 = version 1.1 =
  - cleaner integration with WordPress login form (now uses a custom action instead of hijacking the standard login action)